 In this article let’s cover the first step in the process — Planning.
 Speaking generally, planning consists of activities like research, brainstorming, diagramming/outlining, reflection, and free-writing (stream of consciousness writing as an idea generation or reflection activity).

 A key planning activity for writing good procedures is to understand the process that the procedure will document.
 That starts with research, or in other words, collecting information.
 This would include doing things like interviewing process owners and process doers.
 In technical writing terms they are the Subject Matter Experts.
 They are the ones who know and understand the process, and a large portion of the information should come from them.

 All the information, however, shouldn’t come from those directly involved with the process.
 Another key source of information should be exploring current and obsolete documents related to the process (old procedures, related procedures in other areas of the organization, product specifications, customer requirements, etc).
 There you can find key information about the process that needs to be preserved or perhaps even restored.

 Research should also be conducted outside of the organization.
 Is there information available from experts or from industry leaders about best practices regarding the process or related activities?
 Learning and incorporating best practices (modified as needed to best fit the unique organization) should be a key goal of documenting any process, but it takes effort to locate and incorporate this kind of information.

-As you work to understand the process, make sure you identify and understand the key aspects of the process.
+As you work to understand the process your are documenting, make sure you identify and understand the key aspects of the process.

 This includes the following: